zpfled/honeywagon/README.md

 ## Scope & Intent

-Sanitrack is built first for real operational use.
+Dumpr is built first for real operational use.
 Generalization is possible, but correctness for portable sanitation comes first.

 If you’re reading this as a collaborator: